-- prepare a list of the key risks (both insurable and uninsurable) faced by the group, - evaluate the potential impact of the risk on the group (both in terms of probability of occurrence and in terms of possible financial loss), and - make recommendations as to how and whether the risk should be mitigated through insurance or otherwise.
+prepare a list of the key risks (both insurable and uninsurable) faced by the group, make recommendations as to how and whether the risk should be mitigated through insurance or otherwise.

 The risk evaluation and management recommendations are to be reviewed by the Audit Committee in considering and approving the budget and strategic plan and the proposed scope of insurance coverage for the group.